 If you look at the task in Figure 3-18, the editor looks simple.
 There are two tabs: only one for General configuration and the obligatory Expressions tab.

 The current OperationType is set in this example to the Diff operation.
 This option is one of the more involved operations and requires two XML sources, one as the Input and the other as the Second Operand.
 However, these properties change based on the selection you make for the OperationType property.
 The options are as follows:

 Validate: This option allows for the schema validation of an XML file against Document Type Definition (DTD) or XML Schema Definition (XSD) binding control documents.
 You can use this option to ensure that a provided XML file adheres to your expected document format.

-XSLT: The Extensible Stylesheet Language Transformations (XSLT) are a subset of the XML language that enables transformation of XML data.
+XSLT: The Extensible Stylesheet Language Transformations (XSLT) is a subset of the XML language that enables the transformation of XML data.
 You might use this operation at the end of an ETL process to take the resulting data and transform it to meet a presentation format.

 XPATH: This option uses the XML Path Language and allows the extraction of sections or specific nodes from the structure of the XML document.
 You might use this option to extract data from the XML document prior to using the content.
 For example, you might want to pull out only the orders for a specific customer from an XML file.

 Merge: This option allows for the merging of two XML documents with the same structure.
 You might use this option to combine the results of two extracts from disparate systems into one document.